Azhakiya Ravanan: Plot

 Shankar renders unsolicited financial help to Panicker's family.
-But, Shankar later realizes about the love developing between Anuradha and Sharath the film director and that leads to a pause on the film's production.
-Later, Shankar proposes marriage to Anuradha, which she declines.
-However, the family, which is indebted to him, coerces her to marry him.
+He later realizes the affection between Anuradha and Sharath(Biju Menon), leading to a pause in the film's production.
+Later, Shankar proposes marriage to Anuradha which she declines.
+However, the family, indebted to him, coerces her to marry him.
 Anuradha, who is infuriated, decides that she will not present herself as a virgin before Shankar and makes love with Sharath.
-After the marriage she learns from Shankar that Sharath had accepted money from him for not creating any trouble for their marriage.
+After the marriage, she learns from Shankar that Sharath has accepted money from him for not creating any trouble for their marriage.
 This causes another heartbreak for her and she confesses about her relationship with Sharath to Shankar.
-In the end Shankar embraces Anuradha and their marital relationship resumes.
+In the end, Shankar embraces Anuradha, and their marital relationship resumes.

 Cast

 Soundtrack

 This movie marked Vidyasagar's entry into Malayalam films.
 He won Kerala State Film Award for Best Music Director for his songs.